 Work in groups of three to investigate what happens to light when it shines on graph paper at different angles.
 Be prepared to share your ideas.

-Materials: A clipboard or flat surface, flashlight, ruler, one sheet of graph paper, pencil
+Materials: A clipboard or flat surface, flashlight, ruler, one sheet of graph paper, pencil sunlight the surface of the Earth

 What does the flashlight represent in this investigation?

 What does the clipboard represent in this investigation?

 INSTRUCTIONS: